🎁 Use code WELCOME3 during checkout to get a discount on your first booking with us. Enjoy! ☀️

-Car hire in Armenia opens up the country in a way no tour bus can: monasteries in the cliffs, Lake Sevan, the mountain passes around Dilijan, the markets of Gyumri.
-Armenia is unusually friendly to first-time drivers in the Caucasus — short distances and a calm pace outside the capital.
+Car rental in Armenia opens up the country in a way no tour bus can: cliff-side monasteries, Lake Sevan, the mountain passes around Dilijan, the markets of Gyumri.
+Distances are short, the pace outside Yerevan is calm, and the fleet on the ground covers everything from a city Elantra to a Lada Niva for Syunik.

 You won't need a visa for short stays if you hold a UK, EU, US, Canadian, Australian or one of more than sixty other passports — Armenia grants visa-free entry of up to 180 days a year.
 An International Driving Permit isn't required either: any modern licence printed in the Latin script is accepted directly.
 Prices are noticeably softer than in neighbouring Georgia or anywhere in the EU.